Boeing 777 makes emergency landing in Moscow: Reports

 The Interfax news agency cited an anonymous source saying that the pilot on the flight from Hong Kong to Madrid reported a failure of one of the left engine control channels and requested an emergency landing at the Moscow Sheremetyevo airport.

-The plane carrying both cargo and passengers landed safely and no one was injured, the report said.
-Authorities in Madrid has
+The plane landed safely and no one was injured, the report said.
+It was carrying out a “cargo-passenger” flight, Interfax said.

+The flight tracking website Flightradar24 confirms that the plane operated by Russia's state-funded Rossiya airline landed early Friday at the Moscow airport.

 Earlier this month, a Boeing 777 operated by United Airlines had to make an emergency landing in Denver after one of its engines blew apart, spewing huge chunks of wreckage that landed in neighborhoods and sports fields.